HaydenRJones/Hyb-alphorn/README.md

 - `--skip_phasing`

 ### Example sample file
-Sample data is formated as a .yaml file, with the following structure:
+Sample data is formated as a .yaml file.
+There are no limits to the number of samples that can be incldued in the file.
+Each sample must have the following information:

-id - "sample name"
+- `id` sample name

-data - "full or relative path to fastq reads for this sample"
+- `data` full or relative path to fastq reads for this sample

-phase_n - "number of copies to phase into"
+- `phase_n` number of copies to phase into.
+If this is zero phasing for this sample will be skipped

 Example file:
 ```